DLR-SC/repository-synergy/README.md

 The readme files are saved under *data/readme_files*

-## 1. Software Features Extractions
+## 1. Software Features Extraction
 We use the project [READMEClassifer](https://github.com/gprana/READMEClassifier) to classify the sections in the readme files under *data/readme_files*.

 The classifications are saved under *data/ghtorrent_readme_classifications*.